Migas77/eShop_AS_108287/README.md

 ```

 At the following image, it's provided evidence on the health status of the configured targets.
-As it's possible conclude, the presented targets are healthy and therefore, prometheus can scrape the corresponding/existing metrics.
+As it's possible to conclude, the presented targets are healthy and therefore, prometheus can scrape the corresponding/existing metrics.

 ![prometheus_health_targets](img/prometheus_health_targets.png)